 How to Give Qurbani

 It is traditional for Muslims to make the Qurbani slaughter themselves, although this is not always possible.
 For example, Muslims living in the UK must abide by domestic slaughter rules which state that animals must be slaughtered in a certified abattoir.
-This is not practical for Muslims which is why Qurbani charities like ILM exist.
-We support communities around the world and will carry out Qurbani on your behalf.
+ILM supports communities around the world and will carry out Qurbani on your behalf.

 When you donate Qurbani to ILM, we will purchase an animal and sacrifice it for you.
-You will receive the rewards associated with Qurbani as you have made a donation, but you need not do the sacrifice yourself, and all the meat will go to those who are in need of support so that they may join in with the Eid al-Adha celebrations.
+You will receive the rewards associated with Qurbani, but you need not do the sacrifice yourself, and all the meat will go to those who are in need of support, so that they may join in with the Eid al-Adha celebrations.

 Make a Qurbani Eid Donation

-Make your Qurbani donation in honour of Prophet Ibrahim’s (AS) act of devotion to Allah (SWT) by giving your Qurbani to ILM and help us support communities in need.
+Make your Qurbani donation in honour of Prophet Ibrahim’s (AS) act of devotion to Allah (SWT) by giving your Qurbani to ILM and supporting communities in need.
+Qurbani meat distribution will be carried out on your behalf.